ErnieAtLYD/user-management-system/README.md

-# Simple User Management System
+# Simple CRUD Management System

-A simple user management system based on concepts taught at BST.
+A simple management system that handles CRUD based on concepts taught at BST.

+NOTE: This does NOT handle user logins or registrations.
+We use the concept as "users" as a resource example, but this can be swapped out with any resource as appropriate.

 - Frontend: axios, React: Create React App, React Router
 - Backend: Node, MySQL, ExpressJS, knex